WordPress/Requests/docs/goals.md

 Goals
 =====

-1. **Simple interface**
+1. **Straight-forward interface**

-   Requests is designed to provide a simple, unified interface to making requests, regardless of what is available on the system.
+   Requests is designed to provide a straight forward, unified interface to making requests, regardless of what is available on the system.
 This means not worrying.

 2. **Fully tested code**